 This family includes two species, one of which occurs in New York.
 They are herring-like in appearance, but their most distinctive feature, teeth on their tongues and the roofs of their mouth, distinguish them from all other fish in the state.
 The members of this family are found only in North America.
 In New York, the mooneye is found in larger rivers and lakes.
 It is native and rare.

 Mooneye lives in low gradient, clear-water streams and lakes.
-It is native to the northern and western 1/3rd of the state.
-Mooneye has declined to levels below detection in the Allegheny and steep declines have been noted in Lake Champlain.
-It has recovered in the Oswegatchie and Saint Lawrence River, and is occasionally seen in tributaries downstream of Massena, Lake Ontario and the Raquette River.
+It is native to seven of 18 watersheds.
+It has declined to levels below detection in the Allegheny watershed.
+Steep declines have been noted in the Champlain watershed.
+It has recovered in the Oswegatchie and Saint Lawrence River, and is occasionally seen in Lake Ontario and in tributaries downstream of Massena and the Raquette River.
 Mooneye is classified as Threatened.